Background pattern

 Inform your doctor or pharmacist if you are taking or have recently taken any other medication, including those purchased without a prescription.

-The chronic administration of paracetamol doses above 2 g/day together with medications for circulation (oral anticoagulants) may cause an increase in the effects of these medications.
+The chronic administration of paracetamol doses higher than 2 g/day along with medications for circulation (oral anticoagulants) may cause an increase in the effects of these medications.

 It may also interact with digitalis medications (heart medications), zidovudine, anticholinergic medications, beta-blockers (such as propranolol), lamotrigine, and antiparkinsonian medications (such as methyldopa).